A Restored Voice – Luke 1

 80 The child grew up and became spiritually strong, and he was in the wilderness until the day of his public appearance to Israel.
 Luke 1:67-70,76-77 (HCSB)

-Difficult as it was, Zacharias’ imposed silence and restoration was a further testimony to the power and presence of a miracle working God.
+Difficult as it was, Zechariah’s imposed silence and restoration was further testimony to the power and presence of a miracle-working God.
+And these types of miracles still happen today.

 Several years ago, a pastor came to our church to share his testimony about losing his once-strong speaking voice due to vocal cord damage from a flu virus.
-He sought countless specialists to get his voice back, but no one could help him.
-The best sound he could produce, only with the greatest effort, sounded like a very weak and distorted laryngitis.
+He saw countless medical specialists to get his voice back, but no one was able to help him.
+The best sound he could produce, and then only with the greatest effort, sounded very weak and was distorted like laryngitis.

-After three years of desperate but failed attempts at healing and a resulting deep depression, the pastor came very close to losing his faith and committing suicide.
+After three years of desperate but failed attempts to healed, the pastor experienced a deep depression came close to losing his faith and even committing suicide.

 Pressed into service the following Sunday morning to teach a Bible class on Psalm 103, the pastor was struggling through a reading of the assigned text, insisting all throughout it that God still does heal today even if He does not heal everyone, including himself.
 Though speaking these truths and these verses, in his heart, he barely had the faith to believe it.